LAKE TŪTIRA - a clean and healthy lake

 HBRC has done a lot of science investigations in recent years to find out how this complex lake works and to find long term solutions.

-A long term action plan working with Maungaharuru Tangitū Trust, landowners and the local community will aim to reconnect Papakiri Stream’s clean flows (while stopping the muddy storm flows), add more lake edge and wetland planting, and consider aeration(water bubbling) technology to stop algal blooms.
+A long term action plan - Te Waiū o Tūtira (the milk of Tutira) - sees Maungaharuru Tangitū Trust, landowners and the local community working together.
+The aim is to reconnect Papakiri Stream’s clean low flows (while stopping the muddy storm flows), add more lake edge and wetland planting, and consider aeration(water bubbling) technology to stop algal blooms.
 Careful land use planning can also assist.

 Our work so far